lottejd/DISYSMP3/README.md

     * "result" prints the highest bid and bidder

 # Be aware
+* The majority of replicas alive need to agree on the same bid for the "result" method to work as intended.
+If not result will reply "no accepted bid"
 * The auction ends 3 minutes after the front end starts
 * restarting the front end restarts the auction timer, but doesn't clear the logs
 * previous logs will be included when front end starts, so delete these before starting a new auction